moderntribe/square-one/dev/docker/README.md

 # WP CLI and xdebug

-The `start.sh` script will attempt to symlink `/usr/local/bin/wp` to `dev/bin/wp` when starting your local container.
-If your WP CLI binary is not in this path, you may need to manually create the symlink.
+The `start.sh` script will attempt to symlink your WP CLI binary to `dev/bin/wp` when starting your local container.
+If this fails, you should manually symlink it with: `ln -s /path/to/wp dev/bin/wp`.

 In PhpStorm, you'll need to ensure you map your `wp` symlink to the container's `/usr/local/bin/wp` path.